answersengine/documentations/source/high_level.rst

       limit: 100
       offset: 10
       order: asc
-      start_on_job_done: true # starts this exporter when scrape job is done
     - exporter_name: details_content_short # Example Content Exporter
       exporter_type: content
       page_type: details
       limit: 100
       offset: 10
       order: desc
-      start_on_job_done: true # starts this exporter when scrape job is done

 Once you have added the above configuration, you need to deploy the scraper first before you can start creating exports.
 IMPORTANT: Exporter Names must be unique per scraper, because this is how you’re going to run the exporter with.